 Fortunately, nurse practitioners (NPs) can help improve access to health care for many Americans.
 Equipped with advanced expertise, NPs can close gaps in health care and provide services to patients who might otherwise go untreated.

-Nurses who are interested in advancing their careers by enrolling in an online post-master’s certificate program can benefit from learning more about nurse practitioners’ potential for strengthening access to health care.
+Nurses who are interested in advancing their careers by enrolling in an nurse practitioner specialties can benefit from learning more about nurse practitioners’ potential for strengthening access to health care.

 Barriers to Health Care Access in the U.S.